 Commercial Umbrellas vs Residential Umbrellas

 There are important differences between residential and commercial umbrellas.
 The ones that you find at your local hardware store or super-center are not built for use in a busy commercial environment.
 They are not built of the same heavy duty materials and are not made to withstand constant use, therefore won’t last as long.
-Residential umbrellas are used for occasional use so they don’t have to be as durable as commercial ones which are used on a daily basis and have to protect guests and outdoor furniture from the elements.
+Residential umbrellas are used for occasional use so they don’t have to be as durable as commercial ones which are used on a daily basis and have to protect guests and commercial outdoor furniture from the elements.
 There are also significant differences between the various components of the umbrellas including everything from the canopy to the base:

 - Small canopy, usually up to 6 ft